 SFC Activities and Operations Office

 The SFC Activities and Operations Office plans the cultural, educational, recreational, and social programs for the Health Science Campus.
-The General Activities Fee generates funding which sponsors events such as the annual HSC Ski Trip, Free Coffee and Bagels every first Wednesdays of the month and discounted tickets to sports games, Broadway shows, and other various events in Philadelphia.
+The General Activities Fee generates funding which sponsors events such as the annual HSC Ski Trip, Free Coffee and Bagels every first Wednesday of the month and discounted tickets to sports games, Broadway shows, and other various events in Philadelphia.
 Tickets usually go on sale 2-3 weeks before the event date.
 Be sure to continually check the website below for updated information and follow the SFC Facebook and Twitter page.
 These funds are also used to collaborate with student organization run events such as the Annual Health Policy Symposium, SNMA Black History Month Events, Habitat for Humanity, and LMSA Spring Fiesta as well as many others.

 If you have any suggestions on events or programming you would like to see at HSC, please contact the Program Coordinator at 215-707-4919 or email sfc@temple.edu or visit our website: http://studentcenter.temple.edu/activities-0 for additional information.